Department

 "Empathizing with the

-Unconscious: A Point of Relevance of Phenomenology for the Cognitive Sciences." - Poster Presentation with
+Unconscious: A Point of Relevance of Phenomenology for the Cognitive Sciences."
+Presented with Roma

-Roma Hernandez to be delivered at Toward a Science of Consciousness Conference
+Hernandez to Toward a Science of Consciousness Conference - 2011, Stockholm,

 "Empathy and the Temporal

-Background: Methodological Considerations for a Phenomenological Account of the
+Background: A Phenomenological Account of the Unconscious" - Presented, as a

 "The Zero-Order Temporal

-Account of Consciousness Introduced" - delivered to the Southern
+Account of Consciousness Introduced" - Presented to the Southern

 California Philosophy Conference, Pomona, California, November 6, 2010.